 The written exams are based on two individualized reading lists, one each for the student’s substantive and regional foci.
 Students are responsible for having knowledge of and being able to discuss, synthesize, and critique the items on their reading lists.
 They are not responsible for items that are not on the reading lists.
 The reading list is created through consultation with the student and their Supervisory Committee and the final version must be approved by all Committee members.
 All reading lists depend on the student’s interests and are therefore different in length and character.
 However, students can access the reading lists of many previous students for review.

 The exams each consist of three questions written by the Supervisory Committee.
 The student chooses one question to answer for each exam.
 The written responses to each exam should be 3,000-5,000 words.
-The Supervisory Committee consults to design the six questions (three for each exam), then sends the questions to the GPA no later than the 6th week of winter quarter.
+The Supervisory Committee consults to design the six questions (three for each exam), then sends the questions to the GPA no later than the Friday of the 6th week of winter quarter.
 The GPA distributes the exam questions to each student via email at the start of the exam and then student submits their written response via email to the GPA within 24 hours.